 Itinerary: Pisa, Piazza dei Miracoli, Leaning Tower, Tuscany

-Piazza dei Miracoli and the famous leanig tower, Pisa, a place of art, history and beauty that will leave you breathless
+Piazza dei Miracoli in Pisa, a place of art and beauty

 Declared human heritage by UNESCO in 1987, Piazza dei Miracoli (pic n°1)(pic n°2) is the main tourist attraction in Pisa, and one of the most favorite Tuscan destinations.
 The real name of this square is actually Piazza del Duomo.
 Piazza dei Miracoli (in Italian 'Square of Miracles'), a name that dates back to 1910 when Gabriele D'Annunzio (a famous Italian writer and poet) talked about this square's monuments as miracles.
 Since then, the square has been chiefly known as 'Piazza dei Miracoli'.